spcs/synaps/_sources/artifacts/apispec/action/delete_alarms.txt

 -----------

 It deletes all alarm that is specified in action parameter.
-If at least one alarmname does not exist in the database, this action will not affect to any alarm.
+If at least one AlarmName does not exist in the database, this action will not affect to any alarm.

 Parameters